gefeiwang/gefeiwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a fourth year Ph.D. candidate supervised by Prof. Can Yang and Prof. Yang Wang in the Department of Mathematics, The Hong Kong University of Science and Technology.
+I am a postdoctoral associate in the Yale School of Public Health, Department of Biostatistics.

-My research interest includes deep generative models with their applications.
+My research interest includes deep learning with its applications in biological data analysis.

 <!-- # 🔥 News